General Terms & Conditions

 - In the event that it becomes impossible to perform during the default in acceptance or at the fault of the orderer, the orderer is still obligated to provide service in return.

-- When the orderer declares his withdrawal, all other subsequent claims of the orderer, in particular termination or reduction, as well as compensation for damages of any kind, including such damages not incurred by the object of delivery itself, are excluded when these damages are not due to wilful misconduct or grossly negligent conduct on our part or on the part of our proxies or vicarious agents, or when damages resulting from injury to life, limb or health are involved.
+- When the orderer declares his withdrawal, all other subsequent claims of the orderer, in particular termination or reduction, as well as compensation for damages of any kind, including such damages not incurred by the object of delivery itself, are excluded when these damages are not due to wilful misconduct or grossly negligent conduct on the part of the supplier or on the part of the proxies or vicarious agents of the supplier, or when damages resulting from injury to life, limb or health are involved.

 X. Right of the supplier to withdraw

 In the event of unforeseen events as defined by Section IV of the delivery conditions, insofar as they significantly alter the economic importance or the content of the service, or have a significant influence on the operations of the supplier, and in the event of the impossibility of execution becoming retroactively apparent, the contract shall be appropriately adapted.
 When this is not economically justifiable, the supplier has the right to entirely or partially withdraw from the contract.
-Claims to compensation for damages on the part of the orderer due to such a withdrawal do not exist, unless these claims are due to grossly negligent conduct or wilful misconduct on our part or on the part of our proxies or vicarious agents.
+Claims to compensation for damages on the part of the orderer due to such a withdrawal do not exist, unless these claims are due to grossly negligent conduct or wilful misconduct on the part of the supplier or on the part of the proxies or vicarious agents of the supplier.
 Should the supplier wish to make use of his right to withdraw, he is to inform the orderer without delay upon recognising the significance of the event, even when an extension of the delivery period has initially been agreed upon with the orderer.

 XI.
 Applicable law, legal venue, partial nullity